olvaffe/olv-notes/graphics/apis/vulkan.md

 - 18.8.
 Primitives Generated Queries
   - `VK_QUERY_TYPE_PRIMITIVES_GENERATED_EXT` counts primitives generated,
     regardless of whether they reach the SO hw or not

+## Chapter 19.
+Clear Commands

+## Chapter 20.
+Copy Commands

+## Chapter 21.
+Drawing Commands

+## Chapter 22.
+Fixed-Function Vertex Processing

+## Chapter 23.
+Tessellation

+## Chapter 24.
+Geometry Shading

+## Chapter 25.
+Mesh Shading

+## Chapter 26.
+Cluster Culling Shading

+## Chapter 27.
+Fixed-Function Vertex Post-Processing

+- 27.4.
+Primitive Clipping
+  - view volume
+    - it is `[-w, w]` for x and y
+    - it is `[0, w]` for z by default
+  - cull volume and user-defined culling
+    - `gl_CullDistance` is an array of `maxCullDistances` floats
+      - positive is inside, zero is on, and negative is outside
+    - if `gl_CullDinstance[i]` is negative for all vertices of a primitive, the primitive is discarded
+  - clip volume and user-defined clipping
+    - `gl_ClipDistance` is an array of `maxClipDistances` floats
+      - positive is inside, zero is on, and negative is outside
+    - if `gl_ClipDinstance[i]` is negative for any vertex of a primitive, the primitive is clipped
+- 27.7.
+Coordinate Transformations
+  - clip coordinates
+    - this is the coordinates of `gl_Position`
+  - normalized device coordinates
+    - in clip coordinates, dividing xyz by w gives NDC
+  - framebuffer coordinates
+    - a viewport is defined by
+      - `x` and `y`
+      - `width` and `height`
+      - `minDepth` and `maxDepth`
+    - ndc coordinates are mapped to framebuffer coordinates using viewports
+- knobs for z
+  - `VK_EXT_depth_clip_control` has `negativeOneToOne`
+    - when true, the view volume for z is `[-w, w]`
+  - core has `depthClamp`
+    - when false, z is clipped by the clip volume
+    - when true, z is not clipped and is instead clamped by viewports
+  - `VK_EXT_depth_clip_enable` has `depthClipEnable`
+    - this provides explicit control for clipping, taking precedence over `depthClamp`
+  - `VK_EXT_depth_range_unrestricted`
+    - viewport `minDepth` and `maxDepth` must be in `[0.0, 1.0]` by default
+    - when this extension is supported, they can be arbitrary
+    - this does not affect depth clipping, but only depth clamping

+## Chapter 28.
+Rasterization

+- `VkPhysicalDeviceFeatures`
+  - `largePoints` is true if point size greather than 1.0 is supported
+  - `wideLines` is true if line width greather than 1.0 is supported
+- `VkPhysicalDeviceLimits`
+  - `pointSizeRange` and `pointSizeGranularity`
+    - point size written to `PointSize` is clamped to the range
+  - `lineWidthRange` and `lineWidthGranularity`
+    - line width specified by `VkPipelineRasterizationStateCreateInfo` is clamped to the range
+  - `strictLines`
+    - line rasterization follows the strict rules or not
+- 28.10.
+Points
+  - point rasterization
+    - same as a square centered at the point position, where the square width is the point size
+- 28.11.
+Line Segments
+  - line rasterization
+    - when `strictLines` is true, it is the same as a rectangle centered at the line, where two sides have length the same as line width and two sides have length the same as the line length
+    - when `strictLines` is false, it is the same as a parallelogram centered at the line, with two exceptions
+      - interpolations can follow either strict or non-strict rules
+      - non-antialiased lines can follow the Bresenham rule instead
+  - `VK_EXT_line_rasterization`
+    - all modes are optional, and support status is specified by `VkPhysicalDeviceLineRasterizationFeaturesEXT`
+    - `VK_LINE_RASTERIZATION_MODE_RECTANGULAR_EXT` forces the strict rule
+    - `VK_LINE_RASTERIZATION_MODE_BRESENHAM_EXT` forces the Bresenham rule
+    - `VK_LINE_RASTERIZATION_MODE_RECTANGULAR_SMOOTH_EXT` is similar to the
+      strict rule, except implementations can include pixels that are not covered and can compute coverage values freely
+    - also support stippled line rasterization
+- 28.12.
+Polygons
+  - depth bias
+    - an offset (bias) can be added to z of framebuffer coordinates
+  - knobs for depth bias
+    - core has `depthBiasEnable`
+      - when false, no bias is applied
+    - core has `depthBiasConstantFactor`, `depthBiasClamp`, `depthBiasSlopeFactor`
+      - the bias is roughly given by
+        `m * depthBiasSlopeFactor + r * depthBiasConstantFactor`, clampped by
+        `depthBiasClamp`
+      - `m` is the slope of z
+      - `r` is implementation-defined
+    - `VK_EXT_depth_bias_control` has `depthBiasRepresentation` and
+      `depthBiasExact`
+      - they give explicit control over `r`

 ## Chapter 29.
 Fragment Operations